 Our family of ExPERT instruments incorporate a broad range of proprietary single use PAs that are specially designed to meet the needs of our customers for cell volume, single- or multi-well configuration, static or flow processing.
 These PAs are only available from us and are designed for use only with our instruments.
 Accordingly, our range of PAs are designed, developed, tested and shipped from our Maryland facility.
 We currently outsource manufacturing of components and final clean-room disposables assembly to third parties.
-Over time, we plan to move the cleanroom assembly activities inhouse in order to enhance operational control over quality, expand capacity, enable automation implementation and improve other areas of operations.
+We plan to move the cleanroom assembly activities in-house in order to enhance operational control over quality, expand capacity, enable automation implementation and improve other areas of operations.
 In-addition, in-house manufacturing would be expected to allow research and development to more rapidly develop new products and enhancements when manufacturing and research and development are in the same facility.
+We currently plan to design and construct a new facility in the first half of 2022 that would include new cleanroom space for assembly of processing assemblies.
+We expect that staffing, manufacturing process development and initial validation would begin thereafter.
+We will seek to establish commercial scale production capacity by the end of 2022 and full initial capacity during 2023.
+In aggregate, we expect to invest approximately \$20 million to expand our manufacturing and automation efforts over the next five years.